zymiller/cse12-pa6-HashMap/README.md

 ---
-# PA6: FileSystem(open)
+# PA6: FileSystem
 ---

 **This assignment is open to collaboration.**

 This assignment will teach you how to use Hash Maps and apply them to implement a basic file searching system.

-This PA is due on ** **Wednesday, May 12th at 11:59pm** **
+This PA is due on ** **Tuesday, May 10th at 10:00pm** **

 ## Getting the Code
-The starter code is in the Github repository that you are currently looking at.
+The starter code is in https://github.com/ucsd-cse12-sp22/cse12-pa6-HashMap.
 If you are not familiar with Github, here are two easy ways to get your code.

 1. Download as a ZIP folder